Adaptive Bitrate Streaming: User Experience Optimization

 Adaptive Bitrate Streaming – Insights

-The ABR is not a one-time action but a continuously ongoing process through the entire stream.
+The ABR is not a one-time action but a continuously ongoing process throughout the entire stream.
 It is a dynamic approach that alters the bitrate and resolution according to the user’s internet environment’s current changes.
 This process becomes possible for two reasons.
 First, thanks to the transcoder that splits the video in 2-10 second long chunks, and second, thanks to the so-called manifest file.
 Before the playback start, the user’s player downloads the manifest file.
 It contains all the information on the available chunks and bitrates.
 The player then chooses the relevant bitrate and starts the playback.
 As a result of the chunk separation, the player can choose a more suitable asset during the playback without affecting the user experience.
 The outcome of the dynamically adjusted streaming parameters is no buffering or any other stream interruptions.

-On the other pole of Adaptive Bitrate Streaming stays Progressive Streaming.
+On the other pole of Adaptive Bitrate Streaming, stays Progressive Streaming.
 Progressive Streaming is one of the first streaming methods, and in practice, it is a stream of a single file over the net without considering the viewer’s specifics.
 This is the reason why Progressive Streaming often leads to buffering and poor user experience.

-Multi-Bitrate Streaming stays somewhere in-between Adaptive Bitrate Streaming and Progressive Streaming.
+Multi-Bitrate Streaming stays somewhere in between Adaptive Bitrate Streaming and Progressive Streaming.
 In Multi-Bitrate Streaming, the video gets split into several bitrates and resolutions, and it is up to the viewer to decide which video quality to choose.
 If the viewer does not select one, the player resolves it automatically.
 The downside of this approach is that the player does not consider any technical fluctuations and cannot change the bitrate and resolution dynamically.
 Naturally, this tends to lead to buffering issues.

 Adaptive Bitrate Streaming Benefits

 ABR eliminates the buffering issues by adequately matching the video quality to the user’s variables.
-Besides, by initializing the playback with lower quality renditions, ABR provides a faster start and smoother playback.
+Besides, by initializing the playback with lower-quality renditions, ABR provides a faster start and smoother playback.
 The ability to tailor the content to the ever-increasing smartphone and tablet audience on the go is crucial in the current competitive environment.

 If we have to sum up the Adaptive Bitrate Streaming benefits, we can say: “Optimized User Experience.”

-At Bianor, we have vast know-how building custom OTT streaming platforms, enhancing existing ones, or setting up cost-effective solutions using third-party software.
+At Bianor, we have vast know-how in building custom OTT streaming platforms, enhancing existing ones, or setting up cost-effective solutions using third-party software.
 We realize that User Experience is an essential success factor in the streaming industry, and with our efforts and proficiency, we always aim at achieving it at its best.
 We are well aware of the importance of adaptive bitrate encoding for optimal delivery to any device on any network.
 ABR is just one of the tools that need to work in synergy with others to make a streaming platform successful.
 If you have questions or would like to discuss your project, we are always at your disposal.

 OTT Video Streaming Essentials Fact Sheet